Zander: Distribution

 The zander is very widely distributed across Eurasia, occurring in the drainages of the Caspian, Baltic, Black, Aral, North and Aegean Sea basins.
-The northern boundary of its distribution in Finland.
+The northern boundary of its distribution is in Finland.
 It has been introduced to Great Britain, southern Europe, and continental Europe west of the Elbe, Ebro, Tagus and Jucar drainages, as well as to Anatolia, North Africa, Siberia, Kyrgyzstan, and Kazakhstan.

 In the UK, zander was originally introduced in 1878 by Francis Russell, 9th Duke of Bedford, into lakes on his Woburn Abbey estate and soon after that into the Great Ouse Relief Channel in The Fens.
 British Waterways included zander among a "dirty dozen" non-native species most likely to harm native wildlife along rivers in Great Britain.

-Their success in establishing themselves was owed to a number of factors, one of which is that they are particularly well adapted to life in the slow-flowing, sparsely vegetated, rather murky waters that comprise so many of the British lowland rivers.
+Their success in establishing themselves owes to a number of factors, one of which is that they are particularly well adapted to life in the slow-flowing, sparsely vegetated, rather murky waters that comprise so many of the British lowland rivers.
 Zander thrive in water with rather low visibility, unlike pike, which often dominate the predator fish niche in clear water.
 However, zander need plenty of oxygen and soon disappear from eutrophic areas.

-Zander was stocked in Spiritwood Lake, North Dakota in 1989 and has remained ever since.
-Ecologists believe that if establishment occurs in the Great Lakes they will compete with game fish such as the closely related Walleye or the Yellow perch for food and habitat.
+Zander were stocked in Spiritwood Lake, North Dakota in 1989 and have remained ever since.
+Ecologists believe that if establishment occurs in the Great Lakes they will compete with game fish such as the closely related walleye or yellow perch for food and habitat.
 Therefore the Government of Ontario is preemptively treating zander as a future invasive species.

+In the Netherlands, zander may be found (natively) in many major waterways, including the Waal, Hollands Diep, and other distributaries or estuaries of the Rhine, and are also particularly common in the canals of Amsterdam.